Nworah-Gabriel/CrediFi/README.md

-# Attest to real-life meetings with CrediFi
+# Attest to sucessful Assessment completion with CrediFi

 Check out [CrediFi](https://credi-fi.vercel.app/) to play the live version.